 The B Corp certification is a well-rounded one that considers both the social and environmental practices of a company.
 Intrepid Travel is a great example of a small-group tour company that’s a Certified B Corp, along with being carbon-neutral.

 - 1% For The Planet and also Climate Neutral are two more stamps of approval I look for, but they’re not very common in the travel industry.

-(Being a member of 1% For The Planet means a company donates at least 1% of their sales to environmental non-profits, and there are a few travel companies on the list.
+(Being a member of 1% For The Planet means a company donates at least 1% of its sales to environmental non-profits, and there are a few travel companies on the list.
 Climate Neutral checks and certifies companies’ carbon-neutrality claims.
-Others good organizations that do same include Carbon Fund, as well as My Climate.)
+Other good organizations that do the same include Carbon Fund, as well as My Climate.)

 Tip: Companies almost always include these logos in the footer of their website if they have any of these certifications, making it easy to check.